GoogleCloudPlatform/magic-modules/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!-- CHANGELOG for Downstream PRs.
-EXTERNAL CONTRIBUTERS: Your reviewer will most likely fill this in for you, so don't worry about this section!
+EXTERNAL CONTRIBUTORS: Your reviewer will most likely fill this in for you, so don't worry about this section!

 For some repos (currently Terraform GA/beta providers), we have the ability to autogenerate CHANGELOGs.